vivliostyle/vivliostyle_doc/en/reports/vivliostyle-report-2021/vf2021report.md

 ## **Chapter 1: Financial Report for FY2021**

+(The 4th Fiscal Year: from April 1, 2021 to March 31, 2022)

 ### Foreword

-The structure has been changed from the annual report for this fiscal year, with the first section reporting the financial results in comparison with the past, and the second section reporting the activities based on that report.
+The structure of the annual report for this fiscal year has been changed from previous years, with the first section reporting the financial results in comparison with the past, and the second section reporting the activities based on that report.

 ### Balance Sheet for FY2021

-The following table shows the status of assets held (balance sheet) as of the end of the current period (March 31, 2022).
+The following table shows the status of assets held (balance sheet) as of the end of this fiscal year (March 31, 2022).
 The figures are in yen.

 | Title           | **This FY (2021)**    | **Prev.
 FY (2020)**    | **Increase/Decrease**     |
 | ------------ | ---------- | ---------- | ---------- |